 The hike to Galatea Lakes from Lillian Lake

 After you’ve stopped on one of the large lakeside benches to have a snack and take in the view, it’s time to find the hiking trail to Galatea Lakes.
 Look for it part way along the trail to the Lillian Lake Campground.
 It’s easy to find.

 The initial hike to Galatea Lakes is steep but in short order you can enjoy some really lovely views back to Lillian Lake.
 The snow actually made the hiking easy; otherwise you’re walking on rock and scree.
 (However poles come in handy.)

 After you reach the high point, veer left and descend into the trees – a short distance.
 Pop out of them and enjoy superb views of the teal-coloured Lower Galatea Lake.
 If you continue through the rocks you’ll see a steep trail going down to the lakes.

 I continued for a few hundred metres high above the north shore of Lower Galatea Lake.
 I didn’t continue past this point but could see the trail continuing as it descended the northwest side of Lower Galatea Lake.

 From what I’ve read you need to climb up the ridge blocking the view of Upper Galatea Lake to a four way junction.
 Go straight here and then descend through meadows to Upper Galatea Lake.
 That part of the hike will be left for another time when I know I can make it back to the trailhead in the daylight.

-The beauty of the lakes makes the whole day’s hike worthwhile.
+The beauty of Galatea Lakes makes the whole day’s hike worthwhile.

-The trailhead for the lakes is one of the easiest ones to find in Kananaskis Country.
+The trailhead for the hike to Galatea Lakes is one of the easiest ones to find in Kananaskis Country.